nuitrcs/byod/timeline.md

 # Creating a Project Timeline

-You've got 8 weeks with your group.
-What are you looking to accomplish overall and each week?
-Creating a project plan will help you get clear about what you're looking to accomplish and keep you on track this summer.
+What are you looking to accomplish overall and each week during the program?
+Creating a project plan will help you get clear about what you're looking to accomplish and keep you on track.

 ## 1. Pre-planning